Skip to main content

 Who is VEST?

 The Voting and Election Science Team is based primarily at the University of Florida, with UF Professor Michael McDonald and research analyst Steve Gerontakis as members.
-The team includes former UF graduate student student Brian Amos, an Assistant Professor at Wichita State University.
+The team includes former UF graduate student student Brian Amos, an Associate Professor at Wichita State University.
 Michal Migurski, executive director of PlanScore, has provided assistance.
 Over the years a number of graduate and undergraduate research assistants have contributed to VEST, including Mario Villegas, Evan Smith, Maxwell Clarke, RJ Della Salle, Peter Licari, and Sarah Loving.
-We are grateful to the Alfred P. Sloan Foundation for providing primary support for VEST, along with the Houston Endowment and charitable contributions from the public.